 If a buyer doesn't send back an item, you don't need to issue a refund.

 If you send a replacement and a buyer doesn't send back the original item, we charge the buyer for the second item, and make a payment to you.
 A final value fee for the transaction appears on your next invoice.

 For each sale (or transaction), a buyer has one opportunity to return an item or items.
 For multi-quantity listings, a buyer has a single opportunity to return any of the multiple items purchased.

 For example, a buyer selects a quantity of 5 when buying T-shirts.
 The buyer has one opportunity to return any quantity of the 5 T-shirts.
 If the buyer returns 2 of the 5 T-shirts, the remaining 3 shirts can't be returned later.

 You can only refund up to the total amount paid by the buyer.
-If you want to add a courtesy credit or you need to reimburse the buyer for alternative shipping arrangements, you need to make a separate payment outside of eBay hassle-free returns.
+If you want to add a courtesy credit or you need to reimburse the buyer for alternative shipping arrangements, you need to make a separate payment outside of the eBay returns process.

 There may be situations when you authorize a refund, but the refund failed, canceled, or did not complete.
 If a buyer hasn't received their refund within the required time frame, they can open a case.
 We recommend that you confirm a refund has been completed successfully.